- StoreProjects

 Things to Look Out for in Cordless Drills

-Let’s start this section off by telling you about these two things that you must consider before buying a cordless drill for yourself:
+Let’s start this section off by looking at what you should consider before buying a cordless drill for yourself:

 Power

-When it comes to your drill’s muscles, the unit of measurements used are voltage and torque.
+When it comes to your drill’s muscles, the units of measurement used are voltage and torque.
 The voltage is the power of the battery.
 A higher voltage will allow the drill to spin with more power.
-This spinning to overcome resistance is known as the cordless drill’s torque.
-That might sound quite easy, no?
+The torque is the force the drill produces to turn the head.
+That might sound quite easy, right?
 Choose a higher voltage battery for a better drill.

-However, it isn’t that simple.
+However, it’s not that simple.
 You see, a higher voltage battery will weigh more.
 This heftiness of the battery will make it harder to carry and control the drill.
 You see the dilemma, now?
-Well, you must consider models that offer the type of torque that you desire without compromising much on the portability end.
+So, you must consider models that offer the type of torque that you desire without compromising much on the portability end.

 Speed

-A higher torque would also equal higher speed.
+A higher torque would also result in a higher speed.
 The speed of a drill is measured in RPM.
 It means how many rotations your drill can manage in a minute.
 What you should be looking for is a drill that offers variability in speed.

 You can either opt for ones that come with an impact driver or a slide switch that lets you toggle the speed.
 There are even models that let you set the exact speed of the drill for refined carpentry.
 As a general rule of thumb, you’ll need lower speeds for driving in screws while higher speeds are for drilling holes.